alexi/eip-5050/ReadMe.md

 ### Benefits
 1. Make interactive token contracts discoverable and usable by metaverse/game applications
-2. Allow for generalized action bridges to transmit actions between chains
+2. Allow for generalized action bridges to transmit actions between chains (enabling actions on L1 assets to be saved to L2s, and for cross-chain asset interactions).
 3. Provide a simple solution for developers to make dynamic NFTs and other tokens
 4. Promote decentralized, collaborative game building